VMatrix1900/draft-sheng-idr-gw-exchange-in-sd-wan/draft-sheng-idr-gw-exchange-in-sd-wan.md

 {{!I-D.draft-dmk-rtgwg-multisegment-sdwan}} describes how enterprises leverage Cloud Providers’ backbone infrastructure to interconnect their branch offices.
 As illustrated in Figure 1, CPE-1 and CPE-2 establish connections to their respective Cloud Gateways (GW) in distinct regions.
 CPE-1 and CPE-2 maintain the pairwise IPsec Security Associations (SAs).
 The IPsec encrypted traffic from CPE-1 to CPE-2 is encapsulated by the GENEVE header {{!RFC8926}}, with the outer destination address being the GW1.

 {{!I-D.draft-dmk-rtgwg-multisegment-sdwan}} specifies a set of sub-TLVs to convey information about the GWs associated with the destination branches, such as GW3 for CPE-2, along with additional attributes.
 To accomplish this, CPE-1 must be aware of the associated GW addresses of their peers.
-This document proposes a BGP extension based on {{!I-D.draft-ietf-idr-sdwan-edge-discovery}}, enabling a CPE to advertise its directly connected GW address to other CPEs.
+This document proposes a BGP extension building upon {{!I-D.draft-ietf-idr-sdwan-edge-discovery}}, enabling a CPE to advertise its directly connected GW address to other CPEs.

 ~~~